memric/SiMBus/README.md

 # Simple ModBus

-Minimal ModBus Client/Master code for MCU
+Minimal ModBus Client/Master code for MCU.
+Implements Modbus RTU client on baremetal or OS systems and Modbus TCP on FreeRTOS and LwIP.

 ## How to use